-- Act consistent with all legal requirements relating to pharmacy technician practice, including Federal, State, and local laws and regulations. - Refrain from any behavior that violates legal or professional ethical standards, including all criminal laws, Federal laws and agency regulations, and State laws and regulatory agency rules. - Refrain from conduct that is threatening, intimidating, harassing, or deceptive when acting within a professional role. - Maintain good standing with all applicable governmental or quasi-governmental agencies governing pharmacy technician practice.
+- 1. Act consistent with all legal requirements relating to pharmacy technician practice, including Federal, State, and local laws and regulations. - 2.
+Refrain from any behavior that violates legal or ethical standards, including all criminal laws, Federal laws and agency regulations, and State laws and regulatory agency rules.